Tuesdays or Thursdays 7:00 - 8:00PM

 Interpersonal Effectiveness: how to ask for what you want and say no while maintaining self-respect and relationships with others

-Emotion Regulation: how to change emotions that you want to change
+Emotion Regulation: how to understand and manage difficult emotions

 There is increasing evidence that DBT skills training alone is a promising intervention for a wide variety of both clinical and nonclinical populations and across settings. - BehavioralTech